 The Zhou Dynasty (1045–221 BC) saw China grow, fracture into states, then unite in imperialism.
 It was technically the longest dynasty, though the Zhouhad effectively lost power by 770 BC.
 Major philosophies and religions emerged that were the basis of Chinese belief in later eras, such as Confucianism and Daoism.

-The era is divided into three parts: Western Zhou rule from 1045 until 771 BC, the empire divided into dozens of competing kingdoms during the Spring and Autumn Period (770–476), and these finally coalesced into several big and warring kingdoms during the the Warring States Period (475–221).
+The era is divided into three periods: the Western Zhou Dynasty (1045–771 BC), the Spring and Autumn Period (770–476), when the empire divided into dozens of competing kingdoms, which then coalesced into several big and warring kingdoms during the Warring States Period (475–221).

 The Western Zhou Period (1045–770)

 According to written accounts, the king of the Zhou tribe who was called Zhou Wu attacked the last king of the Shang Dynasty and became the first Zhou emperor.It is thought that the Zhou Empire was initially politically centralized over a small territory around the Yellow River (see ).